 Many low carb products hit the market back during the Atkins craze.
 This one is a low carb tortilla that has only 6 net grams of carbohydrates.
 The other 11 grams of carbohydrates are fiber.
 Sounds great!
 You can eat tortillas now on low carb diets.

 What bothers me is the 0 grams of trans fat this product claims to have – and it does have 0 grams, but only on a technicality.
 Look at the back in the ingredients.
 It clearly shows that there is hydrogenated oil (it doesn’t say if it’s partially or fully hydrogenated, but it’s not a natural fat regardless).
 However, based on FDA regulations, if the product has less than .5 grams of any fat per serving, they are allowed to list it as 0 grams.
 If that sounds misleading – it is.
 Something should be done about that.
-Here’s the FDA rounding rules straight from the FDA.gov website.
-Take a look at it and be shocked at what’s allowed.
 This food advertising trick is common in more products than you might imagine.

 Contains Antioxidants – Cherry 7up